This homemade chocolate cake recipe from scratch changed my life. Really! Not just hype, even though it’s worthy of any and all hype.

 - Does this recipe work for cupcakes?
 Yes, but I like to use all-purpose flour when I make cupcakes with it because they are a little sturdier.
 It makes about 18-20 cupcakes.

-- Can I leave out the cocoa powder out of chocolate cake and make a white cake?
-No. The baking science of this recipe will not work without the cocoa and white cake is usually made with egg whites.
+- Can I leave the cocoa powder out of chocolate cake and make a white cake?
+No. The baking science of this recipe will not work without the cocoa and they usually make a white cake with egg whites.
 Even yellow cake won’t happen if you leave out the cocoa powder.

 - Can I use real chocolate instead of cocoa powder?
 Not with this recipe.
-A recipe is really a scientific formula and they work as written and you have to rewrite the formula when you start changing things around
+A recipe is really a scientific formula and they work as written and you have to rewrite the formula when you change things around.

 - Can I leave out or substitute the eggs, milk, oil, etc.?
 Not and still make this recipe.
 I’m not being difficult, I promise.
 This recipe works as written and I can’t vouch for substitutions that I’ve never tried.